TD Bank credit cards overview

-If you’d prefer a no fee credit card, TD Bank has 4 options for you: the TD Green Visa Card, the TD Gold Select Visa Card, the TD Drivers Reward Visa Card, which earns you TD Driver Rewards Points towards your dream vehicle or automatic parts/services, or the TD Cash Back MasterCard Card, which earns you 0.75% cash back on all purchases.
+If you’d prefer a no fee credit card, TD Bank has 3 options for you: the TD Gold Select Visa Card, the TD Drivers Reward Visa Card, which earns you TD Driver Rewards Points towards your dream vehicle or automatic parts/services, or the TD Cash Back MasterCard Card, which earns you 0.75% cash back on all purchases.
 For $99/year, you could upgrade to the TD Gold Elite Visa Card and earn 1.00% cash back on all purchases.

 TD Bank’s credit card specialty, though, is its travel rewards credit cards: all 6 of them.
 TD Bank offers 3 Aeroplan Visa Cards, which come with varying sign-up bonuses and help you earn Aeroplan miles, and 3 TD Visa Cards that let you earn TD Points, which can be redeemed for travel-related expenses.